AFTER: Now in its fourth year, a pollinator meadow in Indian Hill provides gorgeous pops of color while sustaining a wide variety of pollinators

 As she dreamed of a pollinator meadow, our client was faced with several additional challenges.

-AFTER: The new meadow creates visual interest at the woodland’s edge and seamlessly integrates with the pre-existing hedgerow.
+AFTER: The new meadow creates visual interest at the woodland’s edge and seamlessly integrates with the pre-existing landscaping.

 The Transformation